lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-1.rst

 Rubin staff will respond to all questions posted there.

 ----

-**Introduction:**
-This tutorial demonstrates how to navigate the results of a simple Portal query.
-The example below selects fluxes of bright objects within a radius around a specific point on the sky.

 **1. Log in to the Portal Aspect of the RSP.**
 Log in to the Rubin Science Platform, and select the Portal aspect.